A word before we begin…

 However, as journalists and other curious folks began to dig into the backgrounds of those who were prosecuted, what they found surprised them.
-They expected to find psychopathic behavior prior to joining the military, but they did not.
-But all accounts, the Abu Ghraib Eleven had normal background.
+They expected to find psychopathic behavior in the perpetrators prior to joining the military, but they did not.
+By all accounts, the Abu Ghraib Eleven had normal backgrounds.
 None had criminal pasts, and family and friends described them as kind, caring people and were shocked to hear what they had done.
 There was nothing to indicate they were “bad apples.”
 And what are the chances 11 “bad apples” would all end up in the same Army company and on the same shift?
 Yet that’s the narrative the military stuck to.

 A Better Explanation

 It’s almost certain that those involved in the abuses at Abu Ghriab were not “bad apples.”
 Rather I believe a number of inciting factors converged at Abu Ghraib that created a perfect storm ripe for abusive behavior: